ralixjs/ralix/docs/PHILOSOPHY.md

 }
 ```

+**NOTE** Not all components need to be auto-mounted (and define the `onload` method), you can use the folder to write other components that you will initialize manually in some controllers.

 ## Helpers

 Utilities, aka _Helpers_, are a set of functions to help to write most common operations with a nicer and shorter API: finders, manage classes, manage elements attributes and data-attributes, submit forms, change browser history, listeners and more.
 You can find the complete documentation [here](HELPERS_API.md).